nightroman/FarNet/PowerShellFar/README.md

 ---
 **Examples**

-Almost complete set of data panel features is demonstrated by provided scripts, at least it should be enough to learn how to create data panels.
+Most of data panel features are demonstrated by the provided scripts.
+At least they should be enough to learn how to create data panels.

 **Utility scripts**